SoftwareAG/c8y-docs/content/machine-learning/api-reference-mlw-bundle/mlwDataHub.md

   - /machine-learning/api-reference-mlw-bundle/#mlwDataHub
 ---

-Data pull from Cumulocity IoT DataHub.
+Operations on MLW Data Connectors - Data pull from Cumulocity IoT DataHub.

->**Info:** An active subscription of the MLW microservice is required to perform operations.
+>**Info:** An active subscription of the MLW microservice (mlw-cdh) is required to perform operations.

 ### POST - Pull Data from Cumulocity IoT DataHub